ArtemisDevGroup/Artemis/README.md

 The loader for the cheat.
 This process will inject the module into the game.
 Written in C# as a WPF application.
 ## Artemis.Loader.Helper
 A helper project for the loader.
 It bridges the gap between managed C# code and unmanaged C++ code.
 Written in C++ as a .NET CLR dll to extend the main loader.
+## Artemis.SoftwareDevelopmentKit
+The SDK used by the main module.
+Written in C++.